astropy/halotools/docs/tutorials/empirical_models/factories/subhalo_model_factory_tutorial.rst

 The `SubhaloModelFactory` has virtually no behavior of its own; it should instead be thought of as a container class that collects together behaviors that are defined elsewhere.
-These behaviors are defined in *component models*, which are instances of Halotools classes that provide mappings between halo catalogs and galaxy properties.
+These behaviors are defined in *component models*, which are instances of Halotools classes that typically provide a single, specialized mapping between halos and some specific galaxy property.
+By composing these individual mappings together, the output of the factory is a composite model for the galaxy-halo connection in which any number of user-defined galaxy properties is simultaneously modeled.

 Although there are numerous options for the form of the arguments passed to `SubhaloModelFactory`, the basic input is a *model dictionary*.
+A model dictionary is just an ordinary python dictionary that stores the collection of component model instances whose behaviors are being unified together by the factory.
-The attributes of the component models and the structure of the model dictionary inform the `SubhaloModelFactory` how to build a composite model from the components.
+The model dictionary contains all of the necessary information inform the `SubhaloModelFactory` how to build a composite model from the components.

-A component model typically has each of the following three private attributes:
+Each component model in a model dictionary typically has each of the following three private attributes:

 	1. `_methods_to_inherit`